St Peter's Church, Barton-upon-Humber: Architecture

 The church was originally turriform: the ground floor of the tower served as the nave.

 The tower shows typical features of Saxon architecture: walls of rendered rubble, with decorative pilaster strip work, and long and short work.
-The pilasters do not provide any possible support—some are only very shallowly set into the wall.
+The pilasters do not provide any possible support – some are only very shallowly set into the wall.
 They are cut from Roman ashlars.
 Oak beams survive at two levels in the tower; these would originally have supported higher floors.
 The first floor must have been a gallery, as there are no windows at ground floor level.
-The tower has only a few, small, windows, with either round or triangular heads, and they are divided by a shaft.
+The tower has only a few, small, windows, with either round or triangular windowheads, and they are divided by a shaft.
 There are north and south doorways, which appear to have originally possessed timber porches.
 The roof would have been of timber construction, probably of stepped pyramidal form, and covered with shingles.

 The tower is linked to the baptistery by a narrow doorway, which originally had a timber doorcase.
 Excavations have revealed a font base buried in the floor of the room.
 Externally, it is plainer than the tower, with even fewer, simple windows.
 On the opposite side of the tower to the baptistery, a chancel was constructed.
 Foundations of a permanent altar and a screen have been found under this space.
 Both baptistery and chancel would have had flat ceilings with attics above.

-Barton thrived as a town, and was recorded in the Domesday Book housing two mills and a ferry, worth £4 per year.
+Barton thrived as a town, and was recorded in the Domesday Book of 1086 as housing two mills and a ferry, worth £4 per year.
 In the early Norman period, perhaps the late eleventh century, a third storey was added to the tower of St Peter's, using dressed limestone in a Romanesque style.